 FS-ISAC reserves the right to change and/or substitute speakers or moderators, at FS-ISAC’s sole discretion as to what is best for the Event.
 FS-ISAC reserves the right to review the content or material to be presented by Sponsor, and to reject or remove any content or other material presented by Sponsor if FS-ISAC reasonably views such content as potentially obscene, derogatory, unlawful, violative of any third party’s rights, or otherwise objectionable.

 CODE OF CONDUCT

-FS-ISAC provides a harassment-free event experience regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
+FS-ISAC provides a harassment-free event experience regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), politics or technology choices.
 Event participants violating this policy may be expelled from the event without a refund and future events at the discretion of FS-ISAC.
 Any violation of this policy should be brought to the attention of an FS-ISAC staff member immediately.

 Sponsor may not use or reference as a comparison a competitor’s product in a session, demonstration or discussion.
 Sponsor may not reference any FS-ISAC member, use identifying logos or videos without member permission.
 No sponsor shall display any product that FS-ISAC, at its sole discretion, deems to infringe on another sponsor’s U.S. intellectual property rights, including patent, trademark, trade dress or copyright.